awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Valid values: `AUDIO`, `VIDEO`, `CHAT`

 **ParticipantType**
 Information about the conversation participant: whether they are an agent or contact\.
+Following are the participant types:
++ All
++ Manager
++ Agent
++ Customer
++ Thirdparty
++ Supervisor
 Type: String

 **StartTimestamp**